JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 ```

-Now, we define a RateProtocol, which contains all the information to apply the parameter ramping given by
+Now, we define a `RateConfig`, which contains all the information to apply the parameter ramping given by
 `λ(p_lambda,t)` to the `auto_sys` during ``[t_start,t_end]``:

 ```@example RateSystem